-Almost every software vendor advertises that its applications are based on service oriented architecture (SOA), but if you take a closer look, you'll see not everything that is advertised as “SOA” is service-oriented.
-At Epicor®, we took the road less traveled to bring you enterprise solutions that were built from the ground up using best practices for service oriented software design.
+Almost every software vendor advertises that its applications are based on service-oriented architecture (SOA).
+But if you take a closer look, you'll see that not everything that is advertised as “SOA” is service-oriented.
+At Epicor, we have taken the road less traveled to bring you enterprise solutions that were built from the ground up using best practices for service-oriented software design.

 The Epicor Approach to SOA

-Service oriented architecture allows you to customize your business processes without modifying source code.
-With SOA, making the processes in your systems match your business is a matter of configuration, not customization.
+SOA allows you to customize your business processes without modifying source code.
+With service-oriented architecture, making the processes in your systems match your business is a matter of configuration, not customization.
 That means that when it’s time to upgrade to the next release, you can do so much more easily than if you had customizations scattered throughout your implementation.

-Epicor offers complete service oriented architecture (SOA) enterprise solutions to help you connect people, processes, and applications for a flexible, visible, and agile business.
+Epicor offers a wide array of service-oriented enterprise software solutions to help you connect people, processes, and applications for a flexible, visible, and agile business.